-If you're part of a church leadership team that's been looking for new ways to grow its membership numbers, you're not alone.
-Growing membership is tough for churches.
-Modern times have seen church membership in the U.S. fall below 50% of adults (Gallup).
+If If you're part of a church leadership team that's been looking for new ways to grow its membership numbers, you're not alone.
+Growing membership is tough for churches, even with tools like church invitation letters, church invitation text messages and social media.
+Modern times have seen church membership in the U.S. fall below 50 percent of adults (Gallup).

 Before you start revamping the youth ministry again or cramming your worship setlist with all the Christ Tomlin tunes you can get your hands on, pause for a moment.